How To Make Yogurt In a Slow Cooker

 I have changed the preparation method and now use a slow cooker versus the stove top and I love this method so much better.
 Making homemade yogurt is a bit time consuming, but totally worth it in the end.
 When I say time consuming, I really mean just waiting for the yogurt to culture overnight.

 The recipe itself is really simple and you don't need a bunch of fancy equipment.
-All you need is milk, a yogurt stater (plain yogurt with active cultures) and a slow cooker.
+All you need is milk, a yogurt starter (plain yogurt with active cultures) and a slow cooker.
 Plain yogurt is your starter and it must contains active cultures which is the good bacteria that will turn your milk into yogurt.

 We like to top our yogurt with fresh fruit, granola or freezer jam.
 I like to make individual fruit bottom yogurts for my family and store them in small covered mason jars in the refrigerator.
 I love this method because they are so easy to just grab and go on busy mornings.